viroroi-pub/Egypt/README.md

 If you use this dataset or code, please cite:

 > Rosell Roig, V.L.
-(2025). *Parametric Algorithm, Finite Element Models, and Stochastic Simulations for the Integrated Edge-Ramp Theory of Khufu’s Great Pyramid* [Data set].
+(2025). *Computational evaluation and finite-element analysis of an edge-integrated, multi-ramp model for constructing the Great Pyramid of Giza* [Data set].
 Zenodo. https://doi.org/10.5281/zenodo.16732345

 ---